SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - Parachutes for VIP (VIP can choose parachute)
         - Parachutes: Army, Spongebob, BF2142
     - Two levels of VIP (VIP and VIP+, you can choose if you want only VIP or levels)
+    - VIP can choose, if VIP want auto open every round gun menu of not
     - Full version of knife-premium (all information on github)
     - OPTION FOR OWNER OF PLUGIN TO TURN ON/OFF ALL BENEFITS FOR VIP